daniau23/amazon_led_wireless_mouse_sentiment/README.md

     - Two approaches will be taken into account using a cleaned dataset without spelling correctiion and one with spelling correction and see which result performs better (cleaned_reviews & correct_spelling_reviews).
     - Moreover, the WordCloud images can be seen in the img folder.

-4. The model folder has two approches ml_algo and deep_learning for results comparison (yet to be done).
+4. The model folder has two approches ml_algo and deep_learning for results comparison (in progress).